 Childproofing Measures

-It’s critically important to childproof floor-to-ceiling windows.
+Childproofing floor-to-ceiling windows is a must.
 Think about how you can prevent falls and injuries, especially with second-floor windows.
-Install window guards, locks, or impact-resistant glass to keep children in your home safe.
+Install window guards, locks, or impact-resistant glass to keep children safe in your home.

 Privacy Solutions